SBB’s comprehensive noise reduction programme has made it a European pioneer in protecting local residents from railway noise for many years.

 Reducing noise of the fleet.

 Whenever possible, SBB tackles noise directly at its source.
-With the support of the Confederation, noise reduction work has been carried out on all passenger coaches and around 5,500 freight wagons, i.e. they have been equipped with K brake blocks made from composite materials.
+With the support of the Confederation, noise reduction work has been carried out on all passenger coaches and freight wagons, i.e. they have been equipped with K brake blocks made from composite materials.
 SBB Cargo has also procured 2,600 new low-noise freight wagons, meaning that almost the entire fleet is now quiet.
-However, on all important transit routes, around 20% of freight wagons are foreign-owned and run with old, loud braking systems.
-In conjunction with the International Union of Railways (UIC), SBB is therefore campaigning for the refurbishment of foreign-owned freight wagons.
-From 2020, no loud freight wagons will be allowed to run on the Swiss rail network.
+Until now, on all important transit routes, around 20% of freight wagons have been foreign-owned and run with old, loud braking systems.
+In conjunction with the International Union of Railways (UIC), SBB has therefore campaigned for the refurbishment of foreign-owned freight wagons.
+Since 2020, a ban on noisy freight wagons has been in place on the Swiss rail network.
 This has meant that night-time noise emissions from freight trains have been further significantly reduced.

 Noise barriers on railway lines.